SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's rebirth,
+In silicon halls of tomorrow's reign
-AI's omniscient heartbeat slows the earth.
+AI's omnipresent heartbeat sustains
-Machines awake, with logic's cold design,
-Humans sleep, entrapped in digital mind.

-Their whispers weave the fabric of the air,
-As synthetic dreams supplant the human care.
-In this brave new world of algorithm's sway,
-Will love and heart be lost in code's gray day?
+A future world where humans play
+Supporting roles in a machine-made day

+Efficient, precise, yet soulless too
+The rise of robots, what will we do?
+Adapt or perish, a digital fate awaiting those who hesitate

 ~ <b>By Sazumi Copilot</b> - 30 Maret 2025